-As I head towards Adalı Göle in the plateau, the never-ending rain of the Black Sea hits my face.
+As I head towards Adalı Göl in the plateau, the never-ending rain of the Black Sea hits my face.
 It’s a magnificent view.
-The largest natural lake in Turkey with a floating islet on it is, as the name suggests, Lake Adalı.
-The ancients used to say that the three floating islets on it moved in the direction of the wind and they made weather forecasts accordingly.
+The largest natural lake in Turkey with a floating islet on it, as the name suggests, Adalı Göl (‘Lake with Island’).
+The ancients used to say that the three floating islets moved in the direction of the wind so they were making weather forecasts accordingly.

 I aim to get to the top of the plateau, but it is quite difficult for an amateur like me.
-Every now and then I turn around and look at Lake Island and try to regain my energy.
-Although the cold and rain slowed me down, 2500m. my altitude and the name Heaven and Hell Hill excite me.
+Every now and then I turn back and look at Adalı Göl and try to regain my energy.
+Although the cold and rain slows me down, altitude at 2500m and the name ‘Heaven and Hell Hill’ excite me.

 The plateau, which is recommended to be visited in spring, fascinates me in the fall.
-It is so impressive that it reminds me of a verse: “It is He Who created the seven heavens in perfect harmony with each other.
-You will not see any disharmony in the creation of the Most Merciful.
-Turn your gaze and see if you can see any imperfection, then turn your gaze again and again and look; the eye (looking for imperfection) will return to you exhausted without finding what it seeks.”
-A sight that reminds us not to look for miracles too far away.
+It is so impressive that it reminds me of a verse from Holy Qur’an: “He Who created the seven heavens one above another: No want of proportion wilt thou see in the Creation of (Allah) Most Gracious.
+So turn thy vision again: seest thou any flaw?
+Again turn thy vision a second time: (thy) vision will come back to thee dull and discomfited, in a state worn out.”
+A sight that reminds us to look for miracles not too far away.
 Just a little contemplation…

 Our next route is “Kale-i Bala”.
 The name sounds quite interesting.
-I learned that the word means ‘the castle above’ and that it was recorded in Ottoman archival documents as Kale-i Hemşin Zir and Kale-i Hemşin Bala.
+I learn that the word means ‘the castle high above’ and that it was recorded in Ottoman archival documents as Kale-i Hemşin Zir and Kale-i Hemşin Bala.
 It is the castle with the highest altitude in the Black Sea region.
 On a steep cliff, close to the source of the Fırtına Stream.
 The view is once again mesmerizing.
 The small but very meaningful martyrdom on the opposite side, with its story dating back to the Ottoman period, is a must-visit.
 Of course it is very difficult again.
-I climb hundreds of steps, everywhere is lush green and tree species I’ve never seen before.
+I climb hundreds of steps, everywhere is lush green and with tree species I’ve never seen before.